Call

 What’s the Difference Between Standing Seam, Ribbed, and Corrugated Metal Roofs

-The difference between standing seam vs ribbed vs corrugated is the profile.
+The difference among standing seam, ribbed, and corrugated is their profiles.
 Standing seam refers to the seam where the panels meet.
-It’s about an inch or so tall and is perpendicular to the rest of the sheet.
+It’s about an inch tall and perpendicular to the rest of the sheet.
 Standing seam is a concealed fastener metal roof.
-The screws used to fasten the metal brackets to your roof deck are concealed or hidden from view.
+The screws used to fasten the metal brackets to your roof deck are concealed.

 Corrugated refers to the wavy pattern of peaks and valleys in this profile.
-Ribbed metal roofing sheets are flat with the occasional vertical rib that runs length-wise to the sheet.
+Ribbed metal roofing sheets are flat with the occasional vertical rib that runs lengthwise to the sheet.
 Corrugated, PBC, and ribbed sheet metal roofs are exposed fastener metal roofing panels.
-The screws used to secure them to your roof deck or exposed or visible.
+The screws used to secure them to your roof deck are exposed or visible.

 What is Sheet Metal Roofing